CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong description with excellent specificity and distinctiveness, clearly naming the input sources (LabArchives, ELN exports) and multiple concrete output types (Methods sections, data-availability statements, etc.).
-The main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill over others.
+The main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill over others.
 The trigger terms are naturally phrased and domain-appropriate.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user mentions LabArchives, electronic lab notebooks, ELN exports, or needs to convert notebook data into manuscript sections.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user mentions LabArchives, electronic lab notebooks, ELN exports, or needs to convert lab notebook data into manuscript sections.'

 DimensionReasoningScore